Capstone-Projects-2025-Spring/aac-go-fish/documentation/docs/requirements/features-and-requirements.md

 #### Cooking Process

 - **Burgers**
-  - Assemble buns, lettuce, patty, cheese, tomatoes, and pickles in a specific order.
+  - Assemble burger, buns, lettuce, patty, cheese, tomatoes, and pickles in a specific order.
-  - Cook the patty before assembling the burger.

 - **Drinks**
   - Fill a cup with the correct drink from a set of machines.